 Beyond the cats

-However, Corbett tourism is not restricted to the rare tiger sightings alone.
+However, Jim Corbett National Park tourism is not restricted to the rare tiger sightings alone.
 The natural eco-diversity of the park is a joy to behold and not only for a nature lover- it’s easy to get drawn into the pristine nature of the surrounding.
 A variety of wildlife and avian species call the cool forests of the park their home.
 Animals that might frequent your path in the park include elephants, langur monkeys, sloth bears, peacocks, chital, sambars and barking deer.
 You will also find a variety of trees here, such as sal.